ack-lab-demos/ack-lab-demo-swap/README.md

 Click the "Run on Replit" button at the top of this README or import from GitHub URL.

 ### Step 4: Register Your First Agent in ACK-Lab
-1. Navigate to the Agent Registration section in ACK-Lab
+1. Navigate to the New Agent section in ACK-Lab
-2. Create a "Swap User" agent
+2. Click "Let's Go" on "Swap Agent".
+This will automatically register two agents: "Swap User" and "Swap Service" agents, each with their own identities and wallets.
+3. On your "Swap User" agent, click "Create API Key"
 3. Generate and copy the CLIENT_ID and CLIENT_SECRET

 <div align="center">